 Keystone competitors and poisoned partners

 The existing, entrenched smartphone vendors of the time, Microsoft, Palm, RIM (BlackBerry), and Nokia spent 2008 as obliviously as they'd spent 2007.
-They talked a lot, but none of them showed a single sign that they realized the iPhone had absolutely changed everything in the market.
-RIM's Mike Lazaridis:
+They talked a lot, but none of them showed a single sign that they realized the iPhone had absolutely changed everything on the market.
+BlackBerry's Mike Lazaridis:

 I couldn't type on the [iPhone] and I still can't type on it, and a lot of my friends can't type on it.
 It's hard to type on a piece of glass.